KineticAeon/woopbot/README.md

 "# woopbot"
-rebrand time baby
-discor bot that sends images, likes engineer, and does other stuff
+a discord bot that doesn't take itself too seriously includes some moderation commands, some joke commands, and